btoll/benjamintoll.com/content/post/interviewing_tools.md

 +++

+> Note that this was written about interviewing for development positions.
+I have a slightly different take when interviewing for "devops" positions that I write about in [the breathlessly anticipated follow-up] to this article.

 I've been interviewing again for a little while.
 Since my job is finding a job, I've been studying at least several hours a day, learning new things and brushing up on the old.

 I really enjoy it.
 Whether it be algorithms, programming languages, Linux systems administration, networking, infrastructure, etc., they're all subjects that appeal to me and in which I have an interest to get better.
 The only area that has been a constant for me over the years is my disinterest in Microsoft products.